18 minute read

 3. Support Vector Machine Ensemble for Confidence Scoring

-This ensemble approach provides several benefits: it captures non-linear decision boundaries that simple cosine similarity cannot, it reduces false positives by requiring consensus across multiple classifiers, and it produces calibrated confidence scores that better reflect true match probability.
+This ensemble approach provides several benefits: it captures non-linear decision boundaries that simple cosine similarity cannot, it reduces false positives by requiring consensus across multiple orientations of the target, and it produces calibrated confidence scores that better reflect true match probability.
 The SVM ensemble acts as a final filter, ensuring that only high-confidence detections propagate to the final output.

 Experiment